drupal-media/d8-guide/modules/crop/architecture.md

 - **y** Position of top left corner of the crop area on y-axis.
 - **width** Width of the crop area.
 - **height** Height of the crop area.
-- **image_style** This is the machine name of the related ImageStyle, it is an optional parameter because nothing really checks at the recovery of the crop with this parameter.